Key in a search term below to search our website.

 Satanic spell, superstitious charm or echo of Edinburgh’s grisly underworld history?
 We examine the theories put forward to explain the strange tale of these tiny coffins, discovered on Arthur’s Seat almost 200 years ago.

-In late June 1836, a group of boys headed out to the north-east slopes of Edinburgh’s Arthur’s Seat to hunt for rabbits.
+In late June 1836, a group of boys headed out to the slopes of Arthur’s Seat in Edinburgh to hunt for rabbits.
 What they found there has remained a baffling mystery ever since.

 In a secluded spot on the north-east side of the hill, the boys discovered a small cave in the rock, hidden behind three pointed slabs of slate.
 Concealed within were 17 miniature coffins.